-VCU offers a number of accelerated bachelor’s-to-master’s degree programs in which highly qualified undergraduate students can earn both degrees in a minimum of five years by taking approved graduate-level courses during the senior year of their undergraduate programs.
-Accelerated bachelor’s-to-master’s degree programs must be approved by both the University Undergraduate Curriculum Committee and the University Graduate Council.
-Full descriptions for accelerated programs are included in the Graduate Bulletin and are also accessible through the program index.
+VCU offers a number of accelerated bachelor’s-to-master’s degree programs that allow academically talented undergraduate students to earn both degrees in a minimum of five years by taking approved graduate-level courses during the senior year of their undergraduate program.
+Accelerated bachelor’s-to-master’s programs must be approved by both the University Undergraduate Curriculum Committee and the University Graduate Council.
+Descriptions for accelerated programs are presented in the Undergraduate Bulletin and can be viewed on the opportunities tab of the participating programs.

-Students in accelerated bachelor’s-to-master’s programs who do not achieve minimum grades of C in the shared graduate course work identified in the approved curriculum (or the student’s plan of study approved at the time of admission) must be reviewed for possible dismissal from the accelerated program as well as the graduate degree program, if applicable.
-If allowed to continue in the accelerated program, the grades received in these courses will be counted toward both the undergraduate and graduate degree programs and in the calculation of both the undergraduate and graduate grade-point averages.
+In order to meet continuance standards, students in accelerated bachelor’s-to-master’s programs must achieve a minimum grade of 3.0 (B) in each graduate course identified in the approved curriculum in the Bulletin (or the student’s plan of study approved at the time of admission) and attempted while in undergraduate status.
+Students who do not receive a minimum grade of 3.0 (B) in graduate course work taken in undergraduate status will be reviewed for possible dismissal from the accelerated program.
 Substitutions for any of the shared graduate course work must be approved by the undergraduate and graduate advisers before the last day of add/drop registration of the semester in which the student wishes to take the substituted course(s).